rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 01-12-2025

 ## Abstract
-Installing a Proxmox virtual enviroment on an ASUS Nuc PN64
+Installing and configuring Proxmox VE on an ASUS Nuc PN64
 <br>

 ## Table of Contents